RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

     ```

     The secret must:
-    - reside within the same namespace as the `RedisEnterpriseCluster` custom resource
+    - Reside within the same namespace as the `RedisEnterpriseCluster` custom resource.
-    - include a `cert` key with a PEM-encoded CA certificate (such as `cacert.pem`)
+    - Include a `cert` key with a PEM-encoded CA certificate (such as `cacert.pem`).

     Replace the `<placeholders>` in the command above with your own values.